CBD and South East Light Rail: Delays

 Construction suffered from significant delays.
 Major construction of the project was due to conclude in April 2018, though finishing works were to continue for some time after.

 Delays at two zones in the CBD were announced in August 2016.
 Originally meant to be completed before Christmas 2016, construction work at these zones was to continue for several months longer than originally anticipated.
 The zones were eventually opened around a year after the planned completion date.
 Further delays to the project arose during 2016.

 By the beginning of 2018 the whole project was significantly behind schedule.
 In March 2018 – one month before major works were originally due to be completed – the Transport Minister declined to put a date on when he expected construction of the line to be finished, but noted the government was "an unhappy customer" of the ALTRAC consortium.

 The relationship between the New South Wales Government and Acciona Infrastructure – the construction company delivering the line – had deteriorated with a dispute arising between the parties over costs incurred from modifications to the line's design.
-Acciona commenced legal action against the government in April 2018.
-The company is seeking additional payments totalling $1.2 billion.
+Acciona commenced legal action against the government in April 2018, seeking additional payments totalling $1.2 billion.
 Later in the month ALTRAC told the government it was working towards a completion date of March 2020.

 In October 2018, Acciona announced further delays to the project, stating that it would not be completed until May 2020.

 In June 2019, TfNSW and ALTRAC (including Acciona) reached an agreement to resolve their commercial issues and legal claims.
 As part of the agreement, the PPP was extended to 2036, with the government to pay up to $576 million over the duration of an extended PPP term, and ALTRAC shareholders to invest additional equity into the project to meet costs.
 The settlement package resolved over $1.5 billion of legal claims between TfNSW and ALTRAC, and Acciona withdrew its $1.1 billion legal misrepresentation claim against the government.
 The agreement also included milestone and incentive payments for light rail services to commence in two stages, with target start dates of December 2019 between Randwick and Circular Quay, and March 2020 between Kingsford and Circular Quay.